 The Law School has twenty-one classrooms as well as one large and two smaller moot courtrooms.
 The size, room numbers, and seating capacities are listed in Attachment 1.
 All classrooms are state-of-the-art, featuring whiteboards, document projectors, overhead video projection, audio equipment, a computer in the teaching console, and wireless and data ports for laptop computer use by students.

 The law library is housed on the 6th and 7th floors of Sargent Hall.
 Entry is through one common entry way on the sixth floor.
-An internal circular staircase, as well as a library-only elevator, connects the fifth, sixth and seventh floors.
-The total square footage of the library is approximately 34,000.
-There is currently 20,148linear feet of shelving.
-Additionally there are 558 seats, 8 group study rooms, and one PC lab.
-There is one large reading room with views out the bowed front of the building.
-There is a talking room where students can go to take a break from their studies.
+An internal circular staircase, as well as a library-only elevator, connects the 6th and 7th floors.
+The total square footage of the library is approximately 41,600.
+There is currently 20,148 linear feet of shelving.
+Additionally there are 616 seats, 20 group study rooms, and one research instruction room.
+There are two large reading rooms with views out the front of the building.
+There is a talking lounge where students can go to take a break from their studies.
 There are floor to ceiling window spaces on three sides of the library.
-The library contains approximately 310,000 volumes and volume equivalents, including microfilm and microfiche.
+The library contains approximately 220,000 volumes and volume equivalents, including microfilm and microfiche.

 Student organizations are centrally located on the fourth floor of the Law School.
 There are five honor board offices for the Journal of Health and Biomedical Law, the Journal of High Technology Law, Law Review, Moot Court and Transnational Law Review.
 A separate suite on the fourth floor houses the Student Bar Association and other student organizations.
 The suite consists of eleven private offices and a small conference room for use by any student group.